-The crisis may not be top of everyone’s agenda, but it’s up to everyone to help out and fight mangrove deforestation wherever they can – so why are they so important?
+Raise awareness about mangrove deforestation for this year’s International Mangrove Day.
 These resilient forests grow along the shoreline, which is highly rich in salt.
-Now you don’t need me to tell you that salt is not exactly something that trees find particularly palatable, so they have developed many different systems of drawing oxygen from their environment in order to survive, and what they provide to their surroundings is highly invaluable.
+As a result, trees here have developed many different systems of drawing oxygen from their environment in order to survive.
 Other benefits of mangrove forests are easy to observe.
-Whilst providing a home, safe environment, and nursery to a great number many of fish, crustaceans, and other types of marine life in their roots.
-Not only this, but they act as a buffer from coastal erosion, storm surge, and tsunamis in the region, protecting not only the wildlife but people who live beyond these sea forests.
+Whilst providing a home and nursery to a great number many of fish, crustaceans, and other types of marine life in their roots.
+Not only this, but they act as a buffer from coastal erosion, storm surge, and tsunamis in the region.
+Protecting not only the wildlife but people who live beyond these sea forests.
 In addition to this, they store carbon in the soil, which helps combat the effects of climate change.

 How to protect mangrove forests and the best countries to volunteer at amazing coastal destinations like vacations in El Salvador

-Now, it’s not all doom and gloom.
-There’s plenty that glampers can do if they want to help during the International Mangrove Day.
-Of course, there are organizations out there that you are able to donate to that you can find that will responsibly allocate funds, but if you want to be more involved directly with the crucial question of how to protect mangrove forests, there are plenty of different schemes to pick from to help with replanting, restoration and more.
-As you can directly interact with the local population and help educate and train them to more effectively manage these precious ecosystems and combat the effects of climate change at the same time.
-You can do so with the Mangrove Action Project, using their multifaceted CBEMR approach in many countries around the world, including volunteering vacations in El Salvador, Tanzania, and many more!
+There’s plenty that glampers can do if they want to help during International Mangrove Day.
+If you want to be more involved there are plenty of organisations to support.
+Get down to a mangrove forest near you and help with replanting and reforestation.
+Enjoy an opportunity to directly interact with the local population and support ecotourism.
+You can do so with the Mangrove Action Project, using their multifaceted CBEMR approach in many countries around the world.
+Including volunteering vacations in El Salvador, Tanzania, and many more!